Lead Brexit campaign group faces police inquiry over its spending

 The move by the commission, which said serious breaches of the law had been committed by Vote Leave, added to calls from opponents of Brexit for a re-run of the referendum on European Union membership, though Prime Minister Theresa May has repeatedly ruled out another vote.

-Two years since voting 52-48 to leave the bloc, the United Kingdom, its political and business leaders remain deeply divided over the country’s plans for departing from the EU on March 29, 2019.
+Two years since voting by 52 percent to 48 percent to leave the bloc, the United Kingdom, its political and business leaders remain deeply divided over the country’s plans for departing from the EU on March 29, 2019.

-The commission said Vote Leave, which was fronted by leading Brexiteers such as former Foreign Secretary Boris Johnson and environment minister Michael Gove, used an allied group to pay Aggregate IQ, a company which used social media data to target voters, and thus exceeded spending.
+The commission said Vote Leave, which was fronted by leading Brexiteers such as Boris Johnson, who resigned as foreign secretary last week, and Michael Gove, now environment minister, used an allied group to pay Aggregate IQ, a company which used social media data to target voters, and thus exceeded spending.

 Brexit campaigners say they are fighting an attempt by the British establishment to thwart the process of leaving the EU and have repeatedly dismissed as nonsense claims by opponents that they cheated, lied and even colluded with Russia to win.

-Vote Leave said the Electoral Commision had made false accusations, failed to interview anybody from the group and had not followed due process.
+Vote Leave said the Electoral Commision had made false accusations, failed to interview anybody from the group and were politically-motivated.

-“All this suggests that the supposedly impartial Commission is motivated by a political agenda rather than uncovering the facts,” a Vote Leave spokesman.
-The commission has “has based its conclusions on unfounded claims and conspiracy theories.”
+“Having skimmed the (commission’s) report, they’ve ignored (Vote Leave’s) detailed evidence, so it’s riddled with errors & conclusions completely wrong,” Matthew Elliott, who was head of the group, said on Twitter.

+“We accepted their invitation for an interview in early March.
+Senior staff also volunteered to be interviewed.
+They haven’t followed due process.”

 Overall, Vote Leave was found to have exceeded the statutory spending limit of seven million pounds by 449,079 pounds by working with BeLeave, which spent 675,000 pounds with Aggregate IQ under a common plan with Vote Leave.

-The commission said Vote Leave should have declared its joint spending and added that its spending return was inaccurate in respect of 43 items of spending totaling 236,501 pounds.
+The commission said Vote Leave should have declared its joint spending and added that its spending return was inaccurate in respect of 43 items of spending totalling 236,501 pounds.

 David Halsall, the responsible person for Vote Leave, and Darren Grimes, the founder of the BeLeave campaign group, were referred to the police for false declarations of campaign spending.